Home wiring: Main equipment

 The main equipment is typically installed in a location that is not easily accessible such as a cupboard or sub floor area where in the event of an intrusion the person(s) cannot easily find it and interfere with the unit.
 The main unit requires a power point installed next to it for main power.
-It also needs a connection to the telephone line servicing the home so in situations where a back to base service is required it can be connected to the phone line.
+It also needs a connection to the telephone line servicing the home so in situations where a back-to-base service is required it can be connected to the phone line.
 For details on the telephone connection see the section titled "telephone" in this article.
 Note the connection of the security system to the phone line requires a wiring configuration that allows the security system to disconnect all phones in the home when it needs to connect to the monitoring center.
 This is critical, if the wiring is not correct the system may not communicate back to base when an intrusion is detected.

-All cabling from the code pad, siren and strobe light and motion detectors need to be run out from the main equipment.
+All cabling from the code pad, siren and strobe light and motion detectors needs to be run out from the main equipment.
 It is also recommended that the cabling to each code pad, motion detector are individual runs from the main equipment to the device.
 By having each device individually connected to the main equipment is facilitates maintenance and allows for more effective monitoring.